codeporting-translator/Docs/en/translator/cs2cpp/documentation/user-guide/configuration-file/main.md

-# Configuration file structure #
+# Configuration file refrence #

+There is a default *translator.config* file supplied alongside with the translator one can refer to.
+For simple projects, this is sufficient, but for more complex ones, you'll need your own file (or several files) that extend the default settings.
+This section describes how to do that.

+## General structure ##

 CodePorting.Translator Cs2Cpp translator configuration files are of plain XML format.
 This section describes the meaning of allowed elements and attributes.

-There is a default translator.config file supplied alongside with the translator one can refer to.

-## General structure ##

-The root node of the configuration file must be 'porter'.
+The root node of the configuration file must be \<porter\>.
 It has no attributes:

 ```xml
 <porter>